kiticonbit/sa.it-academy.by/docks/Home_Tasks/README.md

 - Release phase - all commits should be inside master (except hotfix)
 - Hotfix deploy - commit from hotfix/we_gonna_die branch should be in master first, then in another branches too

-Last commands should be displaying list of your commits in each above mentioned branches
+In the end of this "play" you should provide list of your commits in above mentioned branches.
+You can add this output to your report, in the tail.

 All your commands put into files 02.GIT.Local.md and add to your repository, then prepare PR (Pull Request)
 > Use git markup to organize your text/output.
 See [link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-**Additional:** Create README.md with project description in your folder on your github repository
+**Additional:** Create README.md with project description in your folder.
+You will be maintaing its during our cource till the final demo

 ## 03. GIT hosting
 Github/Gitlab/Bitbucket